spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 privileges.

 <details>
-  <summary>Click to reveal all requried vSphere permissions</summary>
+  <summary>Click to reveal all required vSphere permissions</summary>

 #### Spectro Root Role Privileges

-The spectro root role privileges are only applied to root objects and data center objects.
-Select the tab for the vSphere version you are using to view the required privileges for the spectro root role.
+The Spectro root role privileges are only applied to root objects and data center objects.
+Select the tab for the vSphere version you are using to view the required privileges for the Spectro root role.

 <Tabs  groupId="vsphere-version">